-Net sales for the first quarter of fiscal 2018 increased compared to the same period in the prior year primarily due to higher customer spending for spares and services.
-Operating income and operating margin for the first quarter of fiscal 2018 compared to the same period in the prior year increased due to higher net sales.
-In the first quarter of fiscal 2018, two customers each accounted for more than 10 percent of this segment's total net sales.
+Net sales for the second quarter and first half of fiscal 2018 increased compared to the same periods in the prior year primarily due to higher customer spending for spares and services.
+Operating income and operating margin for the second quarter and first half of fiscal 2018 compared to the same periods in the prior year increased due to higher net sales.
+In the second quarter of fiscal 2018, two customers each accounted for more than 10 percent of this segment's total net sales.